Integrated into the GeoStudio Suite

 simple linear elastic deformation analysis or a highly sophisticated, nonlinear

-coupled stress and pore-water pressure response, and stress-based stability considerations.
+coupled stress and pore-water pressure response, and the consideration of strength reduction stability.
 The many constitutive soil models allow you to represent a wide range

 deformation problem you will encounter in geotechnical, civil, and mining